• Skip to primary navigation

 While deciding what I wanted to do with the lemon curd I remembered the recipe I made with lemon curd on cheesecake I made for my aunty and uncle a few years go.

-For me, a dessert, or any food for that matter, is all about contrasting textures, this lemon curd cheesecake recipe is just that.
+For me, a dessert, or any food for that matter, is all about contrasting textures, this baked lemon curd cheesecake recipe is just that.
 A crunchy graham cracker crust is filled with a thick creamy cheesecake topped with smooth and tangy lemon curd and finally light as air whipped cream.

 lemon curd cheesecake cut open on a white glass cake stand